jharwell/sierra/docs/src/tutorials/project/new_bc.rst

-   ``gen_tag_rmlist()`` - Given whatever parameters that your variable was passed during initialization, generate a list of sets, where each set is all tags that need to be removed from the ``.argos`` template file in order to set the value of your variable to something.
+   ``gen_tag_rmlist()`` - Given whatever parameters that your variable was passed during initialization, generate a list of sets, where each set is all tags that need to be removed from the ``.xml`` template file in order to set the value of your variable to something.

    Each change is a :class:`~sierra.core.xml.XMLTagRm` object that takes